aanupam23/go-stellar-ipfs/README.md

 # Getting Started

 go-stellar-ipfs is a library that acts as a bridge between Stellar and IPFS.
 It combines the low fee and fast speed stellar with ipfs.
-Using this library you can build stellar and IPFS application very quickly.
+Using this library you can build Stellar and IPFS application very quickly.

 go-stellar-ipfs implements StellarShell that helps you use premade functions for sending any sort of data to IPFS using stellar transaction, memo, manage data and also allows reading of that data.